vladtyum/vladtyum.github.io/README.md

 Nowadays I really agree about not making notes/log of Django web development, best practices of server deployment and stuff.

-And if someone someday find these wrings helpful, I'll be just happy about it .
+And if someone someday find these writings helpful, I'll be just happy about it .
-___

 [vladtyum@yahoo.com](mailto:vladtyum@yahoo.com)